vick-1/vick-1/README.md

-- 👋 Hi, I’m @vick-1
+- 👋 Hi, I’m Pa_Vick
 - 👀 I’m interested in ...
-Building a mobile APP
+Building my cyber security skill to Professional level from Scrach
-- 🌱 I’m currently learning ...  how to be an expert in building mobile APP
+- 🌱 I’m  have completed learning the basic for cyber security
-- 💞️ I’m looking to collaborate on ...
-Building mobile APP
+- 💞️
-- 📫 How to reach me ... mobile APP builders using  React Native
+- 📫

 <!---
 vick-1/vick-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.